-- Using a smaller source resistor—this would contribute less source noise towards the measurement calculation, resulting in a lower EIN
+- Using a smaller source resistor—this contributes less source noise to the measurement calculation, resulting in a lower EIN

-- Using A-weighting—this would lead to smaller contributions from the high and low ends of the noise spectrum, resulting in a lower EIN
+- Using A-weighting—this leads to smaller contributions from the high and low ends of the noise spectrum, resulting in a lower EIN

 For these reasons, when comparing EIN measurements between manufacturers it’s worth paying attention to the measurement process that they use—artificially low values of EIN are a reason to be skeptical!

 The Equivalent Input Noise, or EIN, is a measurement convention used for comparing noise levels in pre-amps.
 They are often quoted in the specifications for audio interfaces that include in-built pre-amps.